Neural Architecture Search for Energy Efficient Always-on Audio Models: Search Space

 \subsection{Second Block}

-The second block of our network is very important in terms of the computational load.
-The input to this block now has depth and as a result we fix this block type to be a Kx1 depthwise convolution followed by a 1xK depthwise convolution followed by a 1x1 pointwise convolution.
+The second block of our network is very important in terms of the computational load because the input image to this block is quite large since there has only been one block before to apply some striding to reduce the dimensionality.
+The first block acts on a 2D spectrogram.
+However, the second block acts on a three dimensional image (i.e. the input to this block now has depth) since the first block always applies more than one filter for all networks we consider in this work.
+As a result, we decide for this work to fix (hold constant) the second block's block type to be a Kx1 depthwise convolution followed by a 1xK depthwise convolution followed by a 1x1 pointwise convolution, which is the least computationally intense block in our search space.
 We call this block the Kx1-1xK-DW block (where DW stands for depthwise).
-This is the least computationally intense block in our search space, hence the reason it is safe to choose for the second block of each network.
+Fixing the second block not only makes our search space smaller and thus more tractable to search, but returns a search space where almost 1/2 of the networks have less than our desired 1.25 uJ/inference energy usage target.